OpenDataology/website/content/en/docs/components/pipelines/sdk/python-based-visualizations.md

 ## Introduction

-Python based visualizations are a new method to visualize results within the Kubeflow Pipelines UI.
+Python based visualizations are a new method to visualize results within the OpenDataology Pipelines UI.
 This new method of visualizing results is done through the usage of [nbconvert](https://github.com/jupyter/nbconvert).
 Alongside the usage of nbconvert, results of a pipeline can now be visualized without a component being included within the pipeline itself because the process of